Building Healing Communities

 Promote a culture of acceptance and support of those with mental illness, train members how to approach the subject of mental illness, and increase awareness of mental health needs through open dialogue.

 (Ongoing congregational resource, training workshops, and/or short presentation during service)

 Joel Hutton empowers communities across the state to better understand mental illness and socially accept and support individuals with mental illness.
 The focus of his presentations, workshops, and trainings is to increase awareness of mental health needs, define support and the importance of support to the individual, and establish a new approach for addressing mental illness within community life.

 Joel is a Clinical Social Worker and owner of Indy Therapy and Counseling.
 He received his degrees from Indiana University and wrote his thesis on the benefits of social support to individuals suffering with post-traumatic stress disorder.
 He has been married almost ten years with three amazing children.

 Joel has regularly attended, been a member, served in leadership and/or served in partnership with many different Christian faith denominations: Baptist (multiple branches), Christian Church, Church of God (Anderson and Cleveland), Charismatic movements, Vineyard, Methodist (United and Free), Assembly of God, Presbyterian, Church of Christ, non-denominational, Wesleyan, and Episcopal.
 He has found great comradery and connection with authentic Christ followers within each sect.
-Joel has served the Lord overseas in Thailand, India, and Guatemala; and is currently serving as Worship Pastor of Town Center Church, affiliated with Church of God, Anderson.
+Joel has served overseas in Thailand, India, and Guatemala; and has most recently served as Worship Pastor of Town Center Church, affiliated with Church of God, Anderson.